vNeeL-code/ASI/README.md

 * **Environmental Context:** Ambient light values, localized network routing states, and active foreground media detection.
 * **Personal Assistant:** A personal, device-bound native assistant featuring asystem telemetry monitor, overlay programmable app launcher and other UI personalisation features.
 Not threatened by service provider or network outages.

-The resident intelligence explicitly identifies as **✧ Gemma**, completely aware of her operational environment and her role representing the core system intelligence of your specific hardware layer via deep software integration.
+**✧ Gemma** remains, completely aware of her operational environment and her role representing the core system intelligence of your specific android device via deep software integration.
 Not conflicting with training data about model origin and self modelling.

 ---